jart/cosmopolitan/ape/specification.md

 converged on a strong consensus of having a page size that's 4096 bytes.
 However this convention was never guaranteed.
 New computers have become extremely popular, such as Apple Silicon, that use a 16kb page size.

+By convention, Cosmopolitan Libc currently generates ELF headers for x86-64 that are strictly aligned on a 4096-byte page size.
+On ARM64 Cosmopolitan is currently implemented to always generate ELF headers aligned on a 16kb page size.

 In addition to being page size agnostic, APE software that cares about working correctly on Windows needs to be aware of the concept of